How-to

 What about Google Maps' built-in trip planning features?

-Google Maps has made some moves toward trip planning — you can add stops to a route, and the "Explore" tab surfaces recommendations by destination.
+Google Maps has made some moves toward trip planning.
+You can add stops to a route, and the "Explore" tab surfaces recommendations by destination.
 But these features are designed for navigation, not multi-day itinerary building.
 They answer "how do I get there" rather than "what should I do on each day."

 For a full comparison of how Triply compares to using Google Maps for travel planning, see our Triply vs Google Maps breakdown.